OpenBeta/openbeta-docs/docs/how-to-contribute/overview.md

 🔨: none

-You can contribute to data maintenance and growth.
+You can contribute to content maintenance and growth.
 This is critical to the long term viability of the project, and also where we need the largest number of contributors.

-Since OpenBeta is a community based platform, we reply on climbers to use it in their day to day adventures, and to make edits and additions when they see something wrong or missing.
+Since OpenBeta is a community based platform, we rely on climbers to use it in their day to day adventures, and to make edits and additions when they see something wrong or missing.

-Visit [Using OpenBeta](/how-to-contribute/using-openbeta/introduction) to learn more about how to contribute data to the platform.
+Visit [Using OpenBeta](/how-to-contribute/using-openbeta/introduction) to learn more about how to contribute content to the platform.

 #### 2. Code
 ⌛: < 3 hrs/week